New Student Assessment

 Yes.
 If you have a disability that will prevent you from taking the tests under standard conditions, you may request special accommodations.
 Requests for accommodations should be made directly to the college in advance of testing.
 The Admissions Office will be able to inform you of the office or person to contact regarding these arrangements.
 There is no charge for these accommodations.

-How should I study for the assessment test?
+How should I prepare for the assessment?

-Practice tests are available at:
+Practice resources are available at: